-The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
-The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There is 1 existing structure which has a total of 5,679 square feet on the site.
-A new addition to the house and deck is being proposed.
-The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
-The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
-The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+The property is located at Section 7, Township 1S, and Range 72W, Boulder County.
+The fire protection district is the Nederland Fire Protection District (303-258-9161).
+There are no existing structures on the site.
+There will be a new residence built on site.
+The lot is 1.32 acres in size and has a ~20-30% percent slope with a southern aspect.
+The residence is at 8,300 feet in elevation, and will have a total of 5,990 square feet.
+The proposed building site is on a mid-slope and it is a relatively dry site.
+The two main roads to the north and east of the residence may create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.